"There comes a time when silence becomes betrayal."

 You know those soul-tugging pulls I write about?
 They led me to one of the most magical places on Earth.
 And one of the toughest: Norcross High School in Gwinnett County, Georgia.
 It was there, alongside some of the most amazing human beings I've ever met in my life, I awoke to so many things.

-It was here, I looked into the eyes of a Dreamer for the first time.
+It was there, I looked into the eyes of Dreamers for the first time.

-M taught me so much about life - and how we choose to show up for ourselves and our families when things are hard.
-I'm pretty confident that she taught more than she learned that year - as much as I loved biology.
+During my six years in the classroom, Dreamers taught me so much about life.
+About how we choose to show up for ourselves and our families when things are hard.
+I'm pretty confident that they - and all of ‘my kids’ taught more than I ever taught them.

-Four years after having her in my freshman biology class, she came by my classroom to share the news: graduation.
-She had made it - the first in her family to do so - she was graduating.
+Four years after M, let’s call her, crushed it in my freshman biology class, she came by my classroom to share the news: graduation.
+She had made it - the first in her family to do so - she was graduating, with honors + AP classes under her belt, nonetheless.

-Eight years later, and I still get the chills thinking about it.
+A decade later, and I still light up with pride and get the chills just thinking about it.

 It was a hard battle for her to get that far.
 We were both so proud.